17 Best Student Portfolio Examples of 2026

 Built with: Squarespace

 Kayla Padilla’s student portfolio website is minimalist, with lots of white space that ensures a great reading experience.
-What’s cool is that Kayla has a slider featuring her favorite quotes instead of references and testimonials.
+What’s remarkable is that Kayla has a slider featuring her favorite quotes instead of references and testimonials.

-Note: Keep a minimalist website design to make your content stand out.
+What stands out: Keep a minimalist website design to make your content stand out.

 These ultimate Squarespace website examples will also offer an excellent creative exercise.